IvanUkhov/blog/_drafts/2019-12-31-net-promoter.md

 \hat{s}_i = 100 \times \frac{p_i - d_i}{d_i + n_i + p_i}.
 $$

-However, this observed score is a point estimate calculated using $$d_i + n_i + p_i$$ data points, which is only a subset of the corresponding subpopulation.
+However, this observed score is a single scalar value calculated using $$d_i + n_i + p_i$$ data points, which is only a subset of the corresponding subpopulation.
 It may or may not correspond well to the actual net promoter score of that subpopulation.
 We have no reason to trust it, since the above estimate alone does not tell us anything about the uncertainty associated with it.
 Uncertainty quantification is essential for sound decision-making, which is what we are after.

 Ideally, for each segment, given the observed data, we would like to have a distribution of all possible values of the score with probabilities attached.